Nkhata Bay: Sport

 Nkhata Bay's local football team are the Nkhata Bay Police; the team were renamed to Eagle Strikers and now play in Mzuzu.
 The team play in the TNM Super League.
 There is a ladies' football team in Nkhata Bay, and are called the Nkhata Bay United Sisters of Malawi.
 The club was founded in 2003.
 Netball is also played in Nkhata Bay.
 In June 2008, the champions of Nkhata Bay were Kawalazi, and received a prize of 30,000 Malawian Kwacha.

 Each summer there is a multi-day yacht race which starts at Cape Maclear in the south, and ends at Nkhata Bay.

 Politics

-The Member of the Malawian Parliament for Nkhata Bay North is Ephraim Mganda Chiume.
-The MP for Nkhata Bay Central is Symon Vuwa Kaunda.
-The MP for Nkhata Bay South West is Silvester Kasambara, a member of the opposition.
+The Member of the Malawian Parliament for Nkhata Bay North in 2008 was Ephraim Mganda Chiume.
+The MP for Nkhata Bay Central in 2006 was Symon Vuwa Kaunda.
+The MP for Nkhata Bay South West in 2008 was Silvester Kasambara, a member of the opposition.
 Kasambara caused a storm in Parliament in June 2008 when he pledged 10,000 Malawian kwacha to the Malawi national football team, after their 1–0 victory against Egypt, the African champions, in a FIFA World Cup 2010 qualifier.

+The MP for Nkhata Bay North in 2024 was Chrissie Kanyasho.